Saturday, March 20, 2021

 I've written previously about the value of multiple points of view (literal points of view in this case, but I think it's valuable for figurative points of view, too).
 Last night, in Game 4 between the Boston Red Sox and the Houston Astros, was another example.

-Umpire Joe West initially calls a home run, and then appears to indicate interference.
+Umpire Joe West initially calls a home run, and then appears to indicate interference (as shown here at the 8:48 mark).
 The umpires collectively go to the replay, and after a delay of a few minutes, they call Altuve out, and order Springer to return to first.
 After Marwin González is hit by a pitch, Yuli Gurriel flies out more conventionally to right and the Red Sox escape without further damage.

 In the aftermath of the Red Sox' 8–6 victory, however, there was considerable controversy over whether the interference call was the right one.
 The ruling was that because Betts's glove did not exit the field of play—that is, it did not cross the imaginary plane of the outfield fence—he was interfered with.
 Had the glove been beyond the fence, then any contact with the fans would not have been considered interference.